GIMPS/basicbokeh/README.md

 ## This is not an officially supported Google product

 This app is an alpha quality project to explore generating depth maps using phones with dual cameras.
+This project was demoed at the [Google Android Developer Summit 2018](https://www.youtube.com/watch?v=u38wOv2a_dA)

 Do not use any of this code in production.